Gitatme123/MechaCar_Statistical_Analysis/README.md

 ## Linear Regression to Predict MGP

 > Which variables/coefficients provided a non-random amount of variance to the mpg values in the dataset?
+The p value is very small, smaller than the .05 that shows significance.
 > Is the slope of the linear model considered to be zero?
 Why or why not?
+There is then sufficient evidence to reject our null hypothesis which means that the slope of our linear model is not 0.
 > Does this linear model predict mpg of MechaCar prototypes effectively?
 Why or why not?
+This linear model with a very low p score does mean that it is an accurate predictor of mpg in MechaCar prototypes.
 ## Summary Statistics on Suspension Coils

 ## T-Tests on Suspension Coils